 - Controlling odor in tertiary treatment

 - Oxidation and disinfection

-Realizing the rising demands for precision pumps for feeding a determined amount of chemical into water streams, we at Cannon Manufacturing Technology provide a wide range of chemical feeding pumps that come with innovative design, quality workmanship and reliability to meet your specific requirements, including the toughest chemical dosing challenges.
+Realizing the rising demands for precision pumps for feeding a determined amount of chemical into water streams, we at Cannon Water Technology provide a wide range of chemical feeding pumps that come with innovative design, quality workmanship and reliability to meet your specific requirements, including the toughest chemical dosing challenges.

 Since inception, we are committed to provide our clients with great service, and up-to-date water treatment technologies, adhering to the national and international standards.
 We are bound to serve our clients with simply the best product range sourced from trusted chemical dosing pump manufacturers like Pulsafeeder, Jesco, etc. Lakos, Stenner, and Myron.
 When our customer-oriented approach and ethical business policies are combined with extensive industry experience, we gain maximum customer approval and satisfaction.